Managing and Maintaining open spaces, events and transport

 There is now an enthusiastic Friends of King George V Park group.

 The Parish Council also identified the play area at Leap Valley, off Aintree Drive, as being in need of refurbishment.
-It was installed about 25 years ago when the houses were built and some of the equipment could not be repaired and has little play value.
+It was installed when the houses were built and some of the equipment could not be repaired and had little play value.
 Through consultation with the Friends of Leap Valley, local parents, the local pre-school and nursery, it was decided to design the equipment for pre-school children.
 Older children can walk or cycle to the more extensive play area at Bromley Heath Playing Field.

-The new equipment, towards which the Parish Council has contributed £10,000 is now installed.
-The photograph here shows Councillor Graeme Riley, Chairman of the Parish Council at that time, cutting the ribbon.
+The new equipment, towards which the Parish Council contributed £10,000 is now installed.
+The photograph shows Graeme Riley, Chairman of the Parish Council at that time, cutting the ribbon.

 There is a multi-play unit with a pirate boat theme so through imaginative play the children will be climbing, crawling, sliding, balancing and sailing through the Leap Valley!
 There are swings and a seesaw.
 So why not go exploring in the Leap Valley?
 For those of you who have never been there you can enter from Badminton Road, Bury Hill View or Aintree Drive.